 - Total balances across your accounts: Credit Journey will also evaluate your total balances across all of your open accounts.
 Just like with your credit utilization ratio, it’s a good idea to keep this number as low as possible.

-- Recent inquiries: If a lender recently did a hard inquiry on your account, this can temporarily lower your credit scores.
+- Recent credit inquiries: If a lender recently did a hard inquiry on your account, this can temporarily lower your credit scores.
 It’s never a good idea to have multiple inquires within a short period of time.

 - Age of your accounts: Credit Journey will also consider the age of your oldest account.
 In general, older accounts will help you more than brand-new accounts.
 This is why it’s never a good idea to open and close credit cards frequently.

 Pros and Cons of Chase Credit Journey

-Here are some of the biggest pros and cons of opening a Chase Credit Journey account:
+Here are some of the biggest pros and cons of Chase Credit Journey: